Section 1. Airspace

 1. AIRSPACE AND ALTITUDE RESERVATIONS

-1. Central Altitude Reservation Function (CARF) airspace and altitude reservation NOTAMs must be transmitted by the USNOF, after receipt of the candidate NOTAM from the CARF office.
+1. Central Altitude Reservation Function (CARF) airspace and altitude reservation NOTAMs must be transmitted by the USNOF, after receipt of the proposed NOTAM from the CARF office or ARTCC.
 The information will be stored in the NS database and available for request/reply.
 If the altitude reservation affects international airspace, it will be sent and stored as an international NOTAM.

 NOTE-